-- (i) Sino is conducting "business activities" in China - 184.
+- (i) Sino is conducting "business activities" in China - 196.
 At material times, PRC law required foreign entities engaging in "business activities" in the PRC to register to obtain and maintain a license.
-Violation of this requirement could have resulted in both administrative sanctions and criminal punishment, including banning the unlicensed business activities, confiscating illegal income and properties used exclusively therefor, and/or an administrative fines of no more than RMB 500,000.
-Possible criminal punishment included a criminal fine from 1 to 5 times the amount of the profits gained. - 185.
-Consequently, were Sino's BVI subsidiaries to have been engaged in unlicensed in "business activities" in the PRC during the Class Period, they would have been exposed to risks that were highly material to Sino. - 186.
+Violation of this requirement could have

+- 197. Consequently, were Sino's BVI subsidiaries to have been engaged in unlicensed in "business activities" in the PRC during the Class Period, they would have been exposed to risks that were highly material to Sino. - 198.
 Under PRC law, the term "business activities" generally encompasses any for-profit activities, and Sino's BVI subsidiaries were in fact engaged in unlicensed "business activities" in the PRC during the Class Period.
-However, Sino did not disclose this fact in any of the Impugned Documents, including in its AIFs for 2008-2010, which purported to make full disclosure of the material risks to which Sino was then exposed. - (ii) Sino fails to disclose that no proceeds were paid to it by its AIs - 187.
+However, Sino did not disclose this fact in any of the Impugned Documents, including in its AIFs for 2008-2010, which purported to make full disclosure of the material risks to which Sino was then exposed. - (ii) Sino fails to disclose that no proceeds were paid to it by its Als - 199.
 In the Second Report, Sino belatedly revealed that: